 3. Land Divisions – Building Pad.

 a.
 The following requirements pertain to short plats, subdivisions, PUDs, lots of record and lot line adjustments only.
-These requirements may be waived only by the director.

 i.
 Identify, for each lot, an accessible building pad located outside of the critical area and its buffer.